Putting AP with WE Service to work in your classroom

 Step 3a: Review the Recognition Rubric

 Reviewing the Recognition Rubric will help you understand what will be required of your students.
-The rubric can be found in the Assess section of each teaching module and on page 165 of the Program Guide.

 Step 3b: Review the six parts of the program